Gum Disease Treatment In Suwanee

 A healthy lifestyle, regular brushing and flossing and routine checkups at the dentist are the best way to keep your gums healthy and avoid gum disease.
 Deep cleaning may also be recommended.

-If you suspect that you have gum disease, or if you have any of the above symptoms, schedule an appointment with Dr. Finkel right away.
+If you suspect that you have gum disease, or if you have any of the above symptoms, schedule an appointment with one of our dentists right away.

 Periodontal (Gum) Plastic Surgery